pnp/powerapps-samples/README.md

 # Power Apps Samples

 This repository contains community samples that demonstrate different usage patterns for Power Apps.
+We are in the process of moving the samples over to a generic [Power Platform Samples repository](https://github.com/pnp/powerplatform-samples).

 > We welcome community contributions to the `samples` folder in this repository for demonstrating different use cases with Power Apps.